 Parts of Speech - Conjunctions

-Some common subordinate conjunctions are after, although, as, as if, because, before, if, since, so that, than, unless, until, when, where, while.
+Some common subordinate conjunctions are after, although, as, as if, because, before, if, since, so that, than, unless, until, when, where, and while.

 Instructions: Find the subordinate conjunctions in these sentences.